 Maintaining the architectural integrity and quality craftsmanship of this traditional 1927 Tudor-style home was foregone conclusion.
-The home called for loving restoration and re-invigoration with a tasteful 1-car garage attached on a tight side yard right up to the setback.
+The home called for loving restoration and re-invigoration with a tasteful 1-car drive-thru garage attached on a tight side yard right up to the setback.

 The home needed to have period-appropriate built-in cabinetry, with plenty of antique glass.
 More natural light in the home and a better flow of movement were important.
 We also needed to make the home efficient and comfortable for the occupants while we were here.